Bobby Long (musician): Career

 A three-week tour of Europe preceded the 19 February 2013 release of "Wishbone," Long's second album for ATO.
 He toured the U.S. in the spring with a new young band—making two appearances on cable TV's "The Artie Lange Show"—and in the summer with mandolin player Rob Dwyer (of KGB), joined occasionally by violinist Jack Dawson.
 This lineup appeared on AXS Television's AXS Live program and at the Troubadour in Los Angeles.

 Long devoted 2014 to writing and preparing to record his third album, playing sporadic solo shows in between.
 In June, he launched a fund-raising campaign on PledgeMusic to finance the album and reached his goal in a scant five weeks.
 The album was recorded in a two-week period in September, produced by Mark Hallman at his Congress House Studios in Austin, Texas.
 The short film called See Seven States from Rock City, featuring Long's song "In Ashes" and two others, received its premiere showing at the Williamsburg Independent Film Festival in Williamsburg, Brooklyn, New York in November that year.

 In 2015, Long signed an agreement with Compass Records in Nashville for the album he had now named "Ode To Thinking" after the first track on it.
 With photography from a friend, Jamie Strachan and cover design from a friend (and Grammy nominee) Brett Kilroe, "Ode To Thinking" was released on 7 August 2015, and the "Ode To Thinking" tour of the U.S., Europe and U.K. in support of it began.
 This followed his first ever appearance at England's famed Glastonbury Music Festival on 27 June 2015, where he performed with a band on the Acoustic Stage.

 Personal life

-Bobby Long is divorced and has two children, lives in Jersey City.
+Bobby Long is single and has two children, lives in Jersey City.